invariablyafk/thinkc-mac-classic-helloworld/README.md

-# Hellow World For Classic Macintoshes in C
+# Hello World For Classic Macintoshes in C

 Hello World example using Think C 5.0, for Classic Macintosh System 7.